emef/nimarrow/README.md

 ## Typed API

-The Typed API provides convenience methods for creating ArrowTables, and reading/writing from parquet for a custom nim object.
+The Typed API provides convenience methods for creating ArrowTables and reading/writing from parquet for a custom nim object.
 In order to the use the typed API the macro `registerTypedTable(T)` must be called for the nim object `T`.
 This generates all of the methods to fulfill the type-registration